 - The valuation of G-Sec/T-Bill shall be based on closing price of G-Sec/T-Bills on NDS.

-- A hair cut of 10% shall be applied on the value of G-Sec/T-bill provided as collateral by the member.
+- Haircut as prescribed by NSE Clearing shall be applied on the value of G-Sec/T-bill provided as collateral by the member.
 The value after applying the hair cut shall be added to the cash component of the liquid assets of the member.